 How was Dreamforce?
-I’m glad you ask, here’s a blog about it!
+I’m glad you asked

 Dreamforce first kicked off in 2003 with only 1,500 attendees.
-And in 15 years, it’s become one of the largest sales conferences globally with over 2,500 breakout sessions, 170,000 registered attendees (as of last year) and big-name performances and keynotes from the likes of U2, Red Hot Chili Peppers, Stevie Wonder, Colin Powell, Bill Clinton and Melinda Gates (to name just a few).
+And in 15 years, it’s become one of the largest sales conferences globally with more than 2,500 breakout sessions, 170,000 registered attendees (as of last year) and big-name performances and keynotes from the likes of U2, Red Hot Chili Peppers, Stevie Wonder, Colin Powell, Bill Clinton and Melinda Gates (to name just a few).

 Dreamforce is basically the Disneyland of conferences.
-Except instead of singing mice and princesses, we got Metallica and Janet Jackson (which is way cooler if you ask me!).
+Except instead of singing mice and princesses, we got Metallica and Janet Jackson (which is way cooler if you ask me).

 As you’re walking through the various sessions you almost forget that you’re in the middle of San Francisco.
 Every aspect of Dreamforce is completely immersive and engaging.
-From the campground-themed Customer Success Expo to the natural, forest noises in walkways, to the dozens of waterfalls found in and outside the Moscone Centers.
+From the campground-themed Customer Success Expo to the natural forest noises in walkways, to the dozens of waterfalls found in and outside the Moscone Centers.

 As a rookie attendee, I’ll share my biggest takeaways about what I learned, what I liked and what resonated with me.